clueboard/milc/docs/argcomplete.md

-# Argcomplete Support
+# Argument (Tab) Completion Support

 MILC supports argument completion out of the box using [argcomplete]().
-Getting tab completion to actually work can be a little fiddly, this page attempts to help you with them.
+Getting argument completion to actually work can be a little fiddly, this page attempts to help you with that.

 ## Prerequisites

-Before tab completion will work your program must be registered with your shell.
-The most direct way to do so is this:
+Before argument completion will work your program must be registered with your shell.
+The most compatible way to do so is this:

     eval "$(register-python-argcomplete my-program)"